AndroidPillars/Flutter/CHAPTER-9.md

 - When we want to insert something in to the stream we can use this stream controller to added to the stream sink and the way out of the stream can be accessed with this     	stream property of the stream controller.
 - We can put simple values or events or objects or collections or maps and you could also pass arrows as well.
 - Stream controller is normally used to control the input of the stream.
+- We can close the Stream Controller and the stream will receive a done event.

 __Example__